 Engine Trouble

-When it comes to the signs of a deteriorating Honda Pilot, one of the most common issues you may encounter is engine trouble.
+When it comes to the of a deteriorating Honda Pilot, one of the most common issues you may encounter is engine trouble.
 This can manifest in various ways, such as strange noises coming from the engine, decreased power and performance, or even the dreaded check engine light illuminating on your dashboard.
 Ignoring these warning signs can lead to more serious and costly problems down the line.
 Regular maintenance and timely repairs are key to keeping your Honda Pilot running smoothly.

 Transmission Issues